-No wonder why the Celtic Christians called the Holy Spirit the Wild Goose; to follow Him is to invariably be led on an adventure that we would mostly never choose on our own.
+No wonder the Celtic Christians called the Holy Spirit the Wild Goose; to follow him is to invariably be led on an adventure we would mostly never choose on our own.

 Speaking of the “cleanse,” my buddy’s wife (who joined us in this divine experiment) put brilliant words to the erratic bundle of emotional responses we each experienced during the first week (thank you, Amy!):

 - Day 1: “This is awesome.
 Why doesn’t everyone do this?
 It’s so easy and I love vegetables.”
 Later in the evening, at the movie we went to for my husband’s birthday (I LOVE movies almost as much as food) and I always, always, get popcorn and a Coke): “I hate this stupid diet!
 Why do we need to be healthy anyway?
 I just want a huge tub of buttery popcorn and a Coke!”
 I enjoyed the movie, but struggled with being distracted and sulked a lot of the time.

 - Day 2: “This diet isn’t so hard.
 I’m so glad I’m doing this.”
 (We went for a hike and then my husband cooked curry for me.)

 - Day 3: This is the day I got cocky and was all… “I got this.
 I am disgusted by those other humans out there who don’t choose to do something like this for their health.”